Charmi1520/Ecommerce_Analysis/README.md

 Therefore, the following are the methodological steps we will be taking to build our model:

-First step we will be training & experimenting K-means with 6 clusters (testing version) Second step we will try to run the K-means on a rang of 2 -10 clusters (to find optimal number of cluster) Creat Scree plot to visualize the inertia using Elbow method (for visualization)
+First step we will be training & experimenting K-means with 6 clusters (testing version) Second step we will try to run the K-means on a range of 2 -10 clusters (to find optimal number of cluster) Create Scree plot to visualize the inertia using Elbow method (for visualization)

 **PCA MODELING**
 PCA: